pluggero/content-tree/README.md

 # content-tree

 **content-tree** is a simple CLI tool that recursively scans a directory, reads all files, and outputs their contents in a plain, annotated format.
-It's useful for code reviews, archiving, or generating context snapshots for LLMs.
+It's useful for code reviews, archiving, or generating context snapshots for AI.

 ## Features